 Goya® brand was rated #1 for price and taste in a recent Consumer Reports® review.
 However, it’s impossible to find around here.
 I use Bertolli XV, which is similar in price.

 Olive oil has been proven to help lower blood cholesterol when used in place of butter.
 Yes, olive oil is fatty.
 But it is monounsaturated, which can by broken down by your body.
 If used in place of butter for frying, you’re changing your body’s fat intake in a good way, as butter is polyunsaturated… the kind of fat which cannot be broken down.
 Olive oil also contains antioxidants which are proven cancer fighters.

-Use for pan-fried fish, as a marinade for chicken, fish, steaks.
+Use for pan-fried fish, a base for my classic marinara sauce, or a marinade for chicken, fish, steaks.

 Also used as a base in many salad dressing recipes.

 Rogan Josh Seasoning

 An in-depth link featured here will allow you to recreate this amazing spice.
 I stumbled upon it a few years ago and tried it as a marinade for grilled skewered kabobs.
 It is now one of my signature recipes.
 Really great Middle-Eastern flavor.